-- a) Indications, based on earlier received balise groups (while travelling in the forward direction), shall not be given. - b) Indications, based on new information from special balise groups (see above), shall be given.
+b) All indications that are based on new information from special balise groups (see above), shall be given.

-Note.
+A-Note.
 When the train starts reversing in a Fully equipped area, the speed indicators and speed bars will be turned off to begin with.